Legal Policies

 GoGlobal India Private Limited (the “Company”) is committed to a work environment in which all individuals are treated with respect and dignity.

-The Company has zero tolerance towards any form of harassment, threats, insults, unlawful discrimination, and other unprofessional conduct within the Company and expects all employees to adopt a similar attitude.
+The Company has zero tolerance attitude towards any form of harassment, threats, insults, unlawful discrimination, and other unprofessional conduct within the Company and expects the employees to adopt a similar attitude.

 2. Applicability: